xavidop/alexa-nodejs-k8s-helloworld/docs/LOCAL_DEVELOPMENT_DEPLOYMENT.md

 * Managed Kubernetes clusters in GKE (Google), EKS (AWS), AKS (Azure), DOKS (Digital Ocean)
 * Self-managed Kubernetes clusters (e.g. created with Rancher)

 **The most important thing of DevSpace is that DevSpace is cloud agnostic.
-That means that it dependends on your Kubernetes context!.**
+That means that it depends on your Kubernetes context!.**
 ## Configuration file

 Once DevSpace has been explained, let's take a look to our DevSpace configuration file: `devspace.yaml`: